CESSProject/substats/README.md

 ● **One-click construction**: Learn from the features of Polkadot.js App.
 The Substats framework only needs to configure a small amount of information to achieve one-click deployment and startup.
 Significantly reduce development costs.

-● **Modular UI components**: The UI components of Substats are all decoupled, allowing developers to customize the development of UI components with low threshold.

 ● **Open source and security**: Substats only provides completely open source code, and is not responsible for replacing management and operation services.
 All services are deployed and operated by the project party, avoiding trust costs.

 ### More documents